v The role of the IVA Supervisor

 The Supervisor deals exclusively with the creditors on behalf of the IVA applicant.
 Under the terms of the IVA, the creditors are precluded from contacting the IVA applicant to discuss repayment of their debts.
 So all correspondence must now be addressed to the IVA Supervisor.

-The Supervisor establishes the actual level of debt to be repaid by the IVA by requesting proof of the debt from creditors.
-The supervisor then ensure each creditors receives the correct level of repayment through the IVA.
+The Supervisor establishes the actual level of debt to be repaid by the IVA by requesting a 'Proof Of Debt' (POD) form from creditors.
+The Supervisor then ensures each creditor's claim is included in the IVA.

-The Supervisor collects the IVA contributions from the IVA applicant and distributes the relevant amount to each creditor.
+The Supervisor collects the IVA contributions from the IVA applicant and distributes the relevant amount, or dividend, to each creditor.

-The Supervisor is responsible for ensuring all assets are dealt with as agreed in the IVA proposal, particularly equity, in a property.
-To this end, the IVA Supervisor will place a restriction on property at the Land Registry, to ensure they're notified of the property's sale being sought without their prior knowledge or agreement.
+The Supervisor is responsible for ensuring all assets are dealt with as agreed in the IVA proposal, such as the equity in a property.
+To this end, the IVA Supervisor will place a restriction on a property included in an IVA, to ensure they're notified by the Land Registry if that property is sold without their prior knowledge or agreement.

 The Supervisor is responsible for the liquidation of endowment policies, shares and savings vehicles that have been surrendered into the IVA.

-The Supervisor is responsible for the collection and inclusion of any additional unexpected funds, such as overtime payments or a windfall.
+The Supervisor is responsible for the collection and inclusion of any additional unexpected financial gains, otherwise known as a windfall.

 The annual reviews are undertaken by the Supervisor, where household income and expenditure is reassessed to establish whether the IVA payment should be adjusted.

-The Supervisor will be responsible for the calling of any Variation Meetings that maybe required, where variations to the original IVA proposal need the approval of the creditors.
+The Supervisor will be responsible for calling any Variation Meetings that maybe required, where variations to the original IVA proposal need the approval of the creditors.

 Payment breaks can be given at the sole discretion of the Supervisor, if they feel the payment break is justified and in the interests of all parties.